 Ellis was honored to have a solo show at the Jackson Dinsdale Art Center of Hastings College, Hastings, Nebraska in the summer of 2019.
 Her painting Off Kilter was selected for the Ohio Watercolor Society Silver Medal in Watercolor Ohio 2017, the 40th Annual Juried Exhibition.
 Her paintings have also been juried into Watercolor Ohio 2016 (Traveling Show), 2014, 2013 when she was honored to receive the Doug Pasek Memorial Award, and Watercolor Ohio 2012.
 She received 2nd Place in the Group Ten Gallery’s 3rd Annual Juried Art Show in 2016 and has had paintings accepted into juried exhibitions at the Fairmount Center for the Arts, Chagrin Falls Valley Art Center and Group Ten Gallery, Kent.
 She participated as a member of the cooperative Group Ten Gallery from 2016 to 2018.
-She is represented by Imagery Fine Arts in Chagrin Falls, Ohio.
+She has also shown work at Imagery Fine Arts in Chagrin Falls, Ohio.

 She photographed religious buildings in Cleveland for her husband’s book A Guide to Greater Cleveland’s Sacred Landmarks (Kent State Press, 2012).

 Art washes away from the soul the dust of everyday life.
 Picasso